OmniCode: A Benchmark for Evaluating Software Engineering Agents: Benchmark Construction

 \subsubsection{Task: Resolving Issues}

 Resolving GitHub issues has become a standard approach for evaluating the capabilities of large language models (LLMs) in the software engineering domain.
 We use our \textit{base instances} directly for this task, following \cite{jimenez2024swebench}, we provide the issue description and a set of tests that distinguish between the pre- and post-fix repository states.
 The agent is tasked with generating a patch based on the issue, which is evaluated against tests that transitioned from failing to passing due to the ground truth fix, as well as against previously passing tests to ensure no regressions are introduced.
+Our benchmark goes beyond prior work by unifying instances from SWE-Bench-Verified, Multi-SWE-Bench, as well as including manually verified additional instances (details in Appendix~\ref{app:data}).